Saturday, September 24th 2016

 Tour 1pm – 5pm, Reception 5pm – 7pm

 Thank you for your interest in the Mid-Century Modern House Tour.
-Please check in next year for details on the 2017 tour.
+Please check back for details on the 2017 tour.

 Also on the tour were two examples of later Mid-Century Modernism in a 1982 Dalla Lana-Griffin designed home and a 1986 Bing Thom.
-Ray Griffin and Fred Dalla-Lana are representative of a second wave of architects taking over where earlier Modernists left off.
-Having learned from the masters such as Arthur Erickson and Barry Downs, Griffin and Dalla-Lana’s early homes reflected many of Erickson’s design aesthetics.
-This home shows the evolution of Mid-Century Modernism and how it continues to influence contemporary architecture.
+Ray Griffin and Fred Dalla-Lana are representative of a second wave of architects who took over where earlier Modernists left off.
+Mentored by Arthur Erickson and Barry Downs, Griffin and Dalla-Lana designed homes that echoed many of Erickson’s design aesthetics.
+Their 80’s tour home illustrates the evolution of Mid-Century Modernism into post-modern design, and how Modernism continues to influence contemporary architecture.

 Each year the house tour is followed by a wine and cheese reception with a speaker exploring aspects of the architectural movement.
 We hope you will join us in 2017.